pulumi/pulumi-hugo/themes/default/content/docs/clouds/aws/guides/elb.md

 ## Listening on Private Subnets

-By default, your load balancer will use the VPC's public subnets.
-This listens for traffic coming from the Internet.
+By default, your load balancer will created as _internet-facing_, meaning it'll use the VPC's public subnets and listen for traffic coming from the Internet.
 If you want to instead keep your load balancer private, servicing traffic inside of your VPC over its private subnets, set the `internal` property to `true`: